Eastern Florida State College – Titusville Campus

 What to Expect at the Space Coast Birding & Wildlife Festival

 If you want to learn more about Florida nature including birds and wildlife, plan to attend the 21st Annual Space Coast Birding and Wildlife Festival January 24-29!
-This festival features the bird industry’s experts who conduct field trips, classes and panel discussions.
+This festival features the bird industry’s experts who conduct field trips, classes, and also panel discussions.

 Also, try the Authentic Florida Birding Quiz above.
 How many birds did you identify?
 For answers, see below with the identification of each bird.